revbayes/revbayes.github.io/tutorials/archery/index.md

 ### Required Software {#subsub:Req-Software}

-This tutorial requires that you download and install the latest release of ‘RevBayes‘ {% cite Hoehna2017a %}, which is available for Mac OS X, Windows, and Linux operating systems.
-Directions for downloading and installing the software are available on the program webpage:
+This tutorial requires that you download and install the latest release of RevBayes {% cite Hoehna2017a %}, which is available for Mac OS X, Windows, and Linux operating systems.
+Directions for downloading and installing the software are available under [software](https://willpett.github.io/revbayes_tutorials/software/).
-[http://revbayes.com](http://revbayes.com/).
 The exercise provided also requires additional programs for editing text files and visualizing output.
-The following are very useful tools for working with ‘RevBayes‘:
+The following are very useful tools for working with RevBayes:

 -   A good text editor – if you do not already have one that you like, we recommend one that has features for syntax coloring, easy